-Substantially all of the assets described above are pledged under and encumbered by our credit agreement.
+The majority of the assets described in this Annual Report on Form 10-K are pledged under and encumbered by our credit agreement.
 See Note 11 of the consolidated financial statements included in Item 8, Financial Statements and Supplementary Data, of this Annual Report on Form 10-K for further information.